 As an alternative to dissolution, a corporation in financial trouble may look to federal bankruptcy law for relief.
 A corporation may use liquidation proceedings under Chapter 7 of the Bankruptcy Reform Act or may be reorganized under Chapter 11 of the act.
-Both remedies are discussed in detail in Chapter 23 "Bankruptcy".
+Both remedies are discussed in detail in (Reference mayer 1.0-ch30 not found in Book).